MSP - DUB

 See more direct flights

-Top airlines flying from Minneapolis to Dublin
+Top airline flying from Minneapolis to Dublin

 See real verified KAYAK customer reviews for airlines flying from Minneapolis to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.